 Christmas wouldn’t be Christmas without hours of good old fashioned telly watching.
-Settling down on the sofa and putting on a festive film (or 5) is a break from cooking, present prepping, school work, arguing and letting yourself become fully immersed in the Christmas spirit.
-And while learning might be the last thing on anyone’s mind, you can use this time to keep topping up your knowledge – without even noticing.
+Settling down on the sofa and putting on a festive film (or 5) is a break from cooking, present prepping, school work, and the usual family squabbles.
+And while learning might be the last thing on anyone’s mind, you can use this time to keep topping up your knowledge – without even noticing!

 That’s right, we’ve put together a comprehensive list of top Christmas films and classics that feed directly into the school curriculum.
 So when you’re sitting back and letting Christmas entertainment wash over you, try chipping in with these educational gems that will wow everyone with your academic know-how.